epark21/uncdocker/README.md

 # This is building a docker python project from scratch

 Goals

--Create a customized Docker container from the current version of Python that deploys a simple python script -Push image to DockerHub
+- Create a customized Docker container from the current version of Python that deploys a simple python script

+- Push image to DockerHub

--Pull the image down and run it on a cloud platform cloud shell: AWS Cloud9
+- Pull the image down and run it on a cloud platform cloud shell: AWS Cloud9

 # 1. Launch AWS Cloud9, create and configure settings for new environment